cunningham-lab/neurocaas/docs/source/develop/link.rst

 AWS region to be **us-east-1**.

 Once you have the aws cli configured with your credentials, you
-have full developer priviledges.
+have full developer privileges.
 You can now additionally retrieve an ssh key to let you log in to remote instances and develop on them interactively.

 In order to retrieve your ssh key, navigate